 But it is also quite different from other popular summer beach destinations.
 Located a bit further away from Ontario’s larger cities, Erieau feels much less touristy and much more like a country song about having your toes in the water and a beer in your hand…

-So, if you’re looking for a summer road trip that will deliver that laid-back beach life at an affordable price, we highly recommend a stop at the quaint little town of Erieau.
+So, if you’re looking for a summer road trip that will deliver that laid-back beach life at an affordable price, we recommend a stop in the quaint little town of Erieau.